David Polhill: Career

 Polhill was added to the Kentish lieutenancy on 30 July 1697, and also became a Freeman of Dover in 1697.
 He was appointed to the Commission of the Peace (J.P) in March 1699 and was steward of the honour of Otford from 1700 to 1705.
 In 1701 he became Freeman of Sandwich when he stood there for Parliament.
 He became notable as one of the contributors to the Kentish Petition of 1701, which urged unanimity on the House of Commons and the swift vote of supplies for the army.
 The others were Thomas Meredith and William Colepeper, Justinian Champneys, and William Hamilton the third son of James Hamilton.
 He was ordered into custody by the Commons on 8 May 1701 for presenting the petition.
 On his release, he lost his place on the county bench and his lieutenancy.
 In 1705 he was freeman of the Company of Free Fishermen of Thames and Medway.
 After Lord Rockingham became lord lieutenant of Kent in 1705, Polhill was reappointed a deputy lieutenant, and restored to the bench in March 1706.

 Polhill was returned unopposed as Member of Parliament for Kent at a by election on 11 January 1710 but had little time in Parliament to do other than vote for the impeachment of Dr Sacheverell.
 He became a Freeman of Rochester in 1710.
 He was defeated at the 1710 British general election and did not stand at the 1713 British general election.
 He was appointed High Sheriff of Kent for the year 1714 to 1715.

 Polhill was appointed warden of Rochester Bridge in 1716 and keeper of Walmer Castle in 1718.
 He was elected MP for Bramber at a by-election on 16 February 1723.
 At the 1727 British general election, he switched to Rochester, where he was brought in by the Administration as MP.
 He was returned again in a contest at the 1734 British general election but was defeated in 1741.
-He regained the seat again at a by-ekection 22 February 1743 and was returned again at the 1747 British general election.
+He regained the seat again at a by-election 22 February 1743 and was returned again at the 1747 British general election.
 He was also keeper of the records in the Tower of London from 1731 until his death.